 Personal Injury Protection (PIP) insurance is automobile insurance coverage which will pay your medical bills, wage loss, or funeral expenses following a car accident.
 PIP coverage pays for expenses up the coverage amount regardless of fault.
 If you have an automobile insurance policy that includes PIP coverage, your insurance company should cover the medical bills you incur up to the limits outlined in your policy.

 If you don’t have health insurance, make sure that you get it.
 Most people don’t expect to need the financial protection, but are glad they had it when life happens.

-    If you are suddenly facing a mountain of medical bills after a serious semi-truck accident, contact Davis Law Group.
+If you are suddenly facing a mountain of medical bills after a serious semi-truck accident, contact the trucking accident attorneys at Davis Law Group.
 Call (206) 727-4000 to schedule a free case evaluation.